abhigaur1990/devops-cloud-interview-guide/03-linux/06-ssh-stopped-working.md

 The error gives the first clue.

 ---
+Step 2 :- Check firewall status if it is disbaled or not. check via command sudo ufw status and if status show :- inactive means firewall is disabled

+go to next step

-### ✅ Step 2: Check Instance Health & Reachability
+### ✅ Step 3: Check Instance Health & Reachability
 - Is the instance **running**?
 - Is it **reachable**?